jess-of-the-woods/tid_til/notes/linux/terminal.md

 'change owner' or group of object
 - `chown -R ghost:ghost .` chown recursively, group: ghost, user:ghost, `.` is current dir

+## xargs
+build & execute command lines from standard input. apply a command to each element of stdin.. e.g.
+- `seq 5 | xargs -n 1 echo "hello"`: will print out hello before each number from 1-5
+- `ls | xargs -n 1 chgrp cdrom`: change group of all files piped from ls to the group cdrom
+- `find / -name .conf | xargs -I{} -n 1 chgrp cdrom {}`: find files (starting at `/`), with '.conf' in the name, pipe to xargs & chgrp to cdrom for each file found. (don't do this!, just an example of how to structure a command)

 ## system
 - `$`: represents prompt in BASH
 - `.`: represents current directory